RSE-Sheffield/git-github-zero-to-hero/content/01-getting-started-with-git-and-github/02-create-first-repo.md

 - Let's have a look at:

-	- the repository's history in GitKraken,
+	- the repository's history in GitKraken Client,
 	- our local version of the repository and
 	- the repository in GitHub.